TammyPhysique/TammyPhysique/README.md

-* A good developer who can motivate herself excellently and works independently, but also in a team.
+* The human body and soul is really fascinating.
+How it all works together is so interesting.
+As a personal trainer I know everything about the body and health.
+And as a sports psychologist I know everything about the mind and brain.
+All this knowledge I would love to use it and create a dream job in health care that is combined with engineering, data, science, research and technology.* A good developer who can motivate herself excellently and works independently, but also in a team.
 Takes the initiative to maintain a continuous dialogue with direct colleagues and all other stakeholders.
 Keeps the overview, plans and communicates.

 * Has no problems with deadlines.
 With the scrum approach I know how to estimate well and I can deliver on time.